What’s the difference between the enneagram 8w9 and the 9w8? In this blog, we’re comparing the 8w9, The Bear, with the 9w8, The Referee.

 Enneagram Type 8: The Challenger

 The enneagram 8, known as The Challenger, is bold, aggressive, passionate, and argumentative by nature.
 The thing an enneagram 8 wants the most is challenge and intensity.
-Whether its physically or mentally, the 8 wants to challenge themselves and others.
+Whether it’s physically or mentally, the 8 want to challenge themselves and others.

 They become aggressive and hyper-independent when they are at their worst.
 Moving toward their type 5 stress, they become withdrawn and blunt, they keep things factual.

 The Peacemaker, the enneagram 9, is known for their friendly, easygoing, curious, and optimistic nature.
 The core desire for the enneagram type 9 is harmony and peace.
 They want to feel a sense of zen everywhere they go and are deeply unsettled by chaos and conflict.

 In stress, this enneagram type becomes silent and numb when they are at their worst.
 Chaos becomes too much for them to handle and so they shut down to cope with it.